flatironinstitute/CaImAn/README.md

 To see examples of how these methods are used, please consult the `demo_pipeline_voltage_imaging.py` script in the `demos/general` folder.
 For more information about the approach check the [preprint](https://www.biorxiv.org/content/10.1101/2020.01.02.892323v1).

+There is also a [general paper](https://journals.plos.org/ploscompbiol/article/comments?id=10.1371/journal.pcbi.1008806) on this pipeline

 ## Documentation & Wiki

 Documentation of the code can be found [here](https://caiman.readthedocs.io/en/master/).